-The concept of an IMIA Strategic Plan started in 2003, and during 2003 and 2004 a world-wide survey was conducted to assess what IMIA members would like to see IMIA do or become within the next 5 to 10 years.
+The concept of an IMIA Strategic Plan started in 2003, and during 2003 and 2004 a world-wide survey was conducted to assess what IMIA members would like to see IMIA do or become.
 The results of this initial survey were presented as part of the inaugural presentation of IMIA President Nancy Lorenzi.

 Reference: Strategy in a Fishbowl: An Invitation to Determine the Shape of IMIA in 2015 N. Lorenzi, P.J.
 Murray, L. de Assis Moura Jr., H.M.
 Goh, S. Huesing, F. Martin-Sanchez, F. Eisenberg, H. Strachan (The IMIA Strategic Planning Task Force) Methods Inf Med 2006; 45 235-239

 MAKING IT HAPPEN – THE IMIA TRANSITION PROCESS

 We know from research in information system failures and also from errors within hospitals that the time of “hand-offs”, “hand-over’s”, “cut-over’s”, or other words that depict transition are the times when there is a higher probability for problems, issues, failures, and errors to occur.
 In order to avoid that phenomenon IMIA created a Transition Plan as a bridge to the future.